MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/develop-creators-title-with-visual-studio.md

 ### 6. Associate your Visual Studio project with your Xbox Live enabled title

-To talk to the Xbox Live service, you'll need to add a service configuration file to your project.
-This can be done easily by:
+To talk to the Xbox Live service, you'll need to add a service configuration file to your project, as follows:

 1. On your StartUp project, right click and select **Add** > **New Item**.

 2. Select the **Text File** type and name it **xboxservices.config**.

 3. Right click on the file, select **Properties** and ensure that:
     1. **Build Action** is set to **Content**, and
     2. **Copy to Output Directory** is set to **Copy Always**.

-5. Edit the configuration file with the following template, replacing the **TitleId** and **PrimaryServiceConfigId** with the values applicable to your title.
+4. Edit the configuration file with the following template, replacing the **TitleId** and **PrimaryServiceConfigId** with the values applicable to your title.
 You can get the correct values from the root Xbox Live page in Partner Center.
 The **PrimaryServiceConfigId** appears in Partner Center as **SCID**.

 ```json
     {